microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 When you have finished populating the buffer, you can call [XlangPromoteStringBuffer](#xlangpromotestringbuffer) to convert that buffer into an immutable **XlangString**, or call [XlangDeleteStringBuffer](#xlangdeletestringbuffer) to discard it prior to promotion.
 This two-phase construction has similar functionality to a "string builer" found in other libraries.

-Langworthy also supports creating "fast pass" strings by calling [XlangCreateStringReference](#xlangcreatestringreference).
+Xlang also supports creating "fast pass" strings by calling [XlangCreateStringReference](#xlangcreatestringreference).
 In this case, the memory containing the backing string data is owned by the caller, and not allocated on the heap.
-Therefore, Langworthy relies upon the caller to maintain the backing string data, unchanged, for the duration of the string's lifetime.
+Therefore, Xlang relies upon the caller to maintain the backing string data, unchanged, for the duration of the string's lifetime.

 Semantically, a **XlangString** containing the value **NULL** represents the empty string, which consists of zero content characters and a terminating null character.
 Calling [XlangCreateString](#xlangcreatestring) with zero characters will produce the value **NULL**.